Writing instructions: complete the phrase “What I’d really like to say is…” (The Right to Write by Julia Cameron)

 I want to really finish my story.
 I sent them to my friends and professors asking them to give me comments.
-My friend Alyza gave me really good comments and I plan to revise my story.
+My friend Ava gave me really good comments, and I plan to revise my story.
 I have to finish it.
 I have to.

 I want to really express.
 I want to “open a vein” and really write from the heart.
 I will.
 I know I will.
 I am recovering.
 I am writing, and I am letting the world see my writing, in all its imperfections, with the hope that I will improve.

 Check out my other blog categories.

 If you like this post, please subscribe to this blog.
-Follow Ja on Twitter: ageofthediary.
+Ja is also on Twitter, Facebook, Tumblr, Bloglovin (for blog, for Tumblr).
 Email Ja at: firstname.lastname@example.org.

 6 thoughts on “What I’d Really Like to Say is”